hyperledger/indy-hipe/text/0025-indy-docs-framework/README.md

 ```
 **Note that this will only execute when on readthedocs servers and not on user's machines.**

-I would still like to find a more elegant way to build this sidebar if possible.
+we would still like to find a more elegant way to build this sidebar if possible.
 It feels weird to be running `git clone` through python.
 Any ideas?

 ## Drawbacks
 [drawbacks]: #drawbacks